 - Psychosocial Correlates of Physical Activity in Children and Youth

-- Writing Team Member of Physical and Health Education Canada’s Physical Literacy Passport for Life assessment program.
+- Member of the Physical and Health Education Expert-Working Group for Physical Literacy

 - Member of the International Physical Literacy Association